MUZAMILALISULEMAN/Weather-Masters-Simple-Dynamic-Weather-App/readme.md

-🌦️ Weather App Website
+### 🌦️ Weather App Website

-Description
+## Description

 Welcome to the Weather App Website — a sleek and user-friendly platform providing real-time weather updates for cities worldwide.
 This application is built with modern web technologies, ensuring a responsive and intuitive user experience across all devices.

 🌟 Features

-🔍 City-Based Search Functionality – Instantly fetch weather updates for any city.
+🔍 City-Based Search Functionality — Instantly fetch weather updates for any city.

-🌡️ Real-Time Weather Conditions – Temperature, humidity, and wind speed at your fingertips.
+🌡️ Real-Time Weather Conditions — Temperature, humidity, and wind speed at your fingertips.

-🎨 Dynamic & Responsive UI – Seamlessly adapts to different screen sizes.
+🎨 Dynamic & Responsive UI — Seamlessly adapts to different screen sizes.

-🌐 API Integration – Live weather data sourced from OpenWeatherMap API.
+🌐 API Integration — Live weather data sourced from OpenWeatherMap API.

-💪 User-Friendly Interface – Clean and simple layout for an effortless user experience.
+💪 User-Friendly Interface — Clean and simple layout for an effortless user experience.

 🛠️ Technologies Used

-HTML – Structure and layout
+HTML — Structure and layout

-CSS – Styling and design
+CSS — Styling and design

-JavaScript – Interactive functionality
+JavaScript — Interactive functionality

-OpenWeatherMap API – Real-time weather data
+OpenWeatherMap API — Real-time weather data

-🎯 How to Use

-Enter the name of the city in the search bar.

-Click the Search button.

-View the current weather conditions including temperature, humidity, and wind speed.
+📄 License

+This project is licensed under the MIT License.

+Feel free to explore, contribute, and enhance the app! 🌐✨